Computational fluid dynamics: Vortex method

 The vortex method, also Lagrangian Vortex Particle Method, is a meshfree technique for the simulation of incompressible turbulent flows.
 In it, vorticity is discretized onto Lagrangian particles, these computational elements being called vortices, vortons, or vortex particles.
 Vortex methods were developed as a grid-free methodology that would not be limited by the fundamental smoothing effects associated with grid-based methods.
 To be practical, however, vortex methods require means for rapidly computing velocities from the vortex elements – in other words they require the solution to a particular form of the N-body problem (in which the motion of N objects is tied to their mutual influences).
 This breakthrough came in the 1980s with the development of the Barnes-Hut and fast multipole method (FMM) algorithms.
 These paved the way to practical computation of the velocities from the vortex elements.

-Software based on the vortex method offer a new means for solving tough fluid dynamics problems with minimal user intervention.
-All that is required is specification of problem geometry and setting of boundary and initial conditions.
-Among the significant advantages of this modern technology;
+Software based on the vortex method offer a means for solving fluid dynamics problems with minimal user intervention, only requiring specification of problem geometry and setting of boundary and initial conditions.
+Advantages of this method include;